reysmerwvr/laravel-spanish-docs/dusk.md

         // static::startChromeDriver();
     }

-Además, si inicias ChromeDriver en un puerto diferente a 9515, deberías modificar el método `driver` de la misma clase:
+In addition, if you start ChromeDriver on a port other than 9515, you should modify the `driver` method of the same class:

     /**
      * Create the RemoteWebDriver instance.